mjseppal/New-Digital-Rights-MOOC/modules/Module 2/_posts/2018-09-13-rightoferasure.md

 &nbsp;

 ### If you want to have your data erased
+&nbsp;

 In certain situations, you have the right to request the controller to erase the personal data concerning you.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/b0uPvIyfT18" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Personal data refers to information by which you can be identified.
+Personal data is information by which you can be identified.
 A company, authority or corporation that collects your personal data is called a **controller**.

 The controller is required to erase your personal data in the following situations: